Written by Natasha

 The market is driven by organizations realizing the operational advantages ofin improved DDV empowering organizations to better target consumers, increased access to cloud-based models, enterprise-grade security and data governance solutions offered by market vendors, and continued vendor consolidation.

-How can Big Data analytics and tracking help in Coronavirus Covid-19 airline recovery?
+How can Big Data analytics and tracking help in Covid-19 airline recovery?

-The covid-19 Coronavirus pandemic has no doubt wreaked havoc across the globe – and at the epicenter of this chaos is the airline industry.
-During this crucial and uncertain time for airlines, data is the key to unlocking an effective Coronavirus Covid-19 airline recovery plan.
+The covid-19 pandemic has no doubt wreaked havoc across the globe – and at the epicentre of this chaos is the airline industry.
+During this crucial and uncertain time for airlines, data is the key to unlocking an effective Covid-19 airline recovery plan.